Forget Startups–Just Buy a Small Business from a Retiring Entrepreneur

 - Draw up a 100-day plan.
 Plan how you’ll execute the first 100 days of your ownership, and be ready to move quickly on your plans.
 Always remember: If you’re not looking for new ways to grow, your competitors are.
 So the first few months in business really count.

 All of these 8 points require a specific dose of effort and knowledge.
 Because these new things can be overwhelming for you, do not hesitate to ask for qualified help.
 A business broker has the necessary knowledge and is paid with a commission of success, so only when you buy the business you want.
-A broker can make this process easier for you, and the problems he will save you from and the possible cutbacks in your spending will make his commission a justified expense.
+A broker can make this process of buying an existing business easier for you, and the problems he will save you from and the possible cutbacks in your spending will make his commission a justified expense.